 Note that a synthetic data generation task execution sets the ROWS_GENERATOR key (session variable) to true, which triggers the execution of the data generation inner flow on each LU table.

-From TDM 8.1 onwards, data generation flows are integrated with the Fabric Catalog to generate synthetic data based on field types.
+From TDM V8.1 onwards, data generation flows are integrated with the Fabric Catalog to generate synthetic data based on field types.
 Additionally, TDM supports synthetic data generation without using the Fabric Catalog, in cases where the Catalog is not implemented in the TDM project.

-This is required in order to include sequence generation within data generation flows for fields that are defined as sequences in the TDMSeqSrc2TrgMapping table.
-The generated flow sets the sequenceId input argument, which is created in the TDM DB for the generated ID with the following naming convention:
+The generated flow sets the sequenceId input argument, which is created in the TDM DB for the generated ID using the following naming convention:

-Gen_[the sequence name in TDMSeqSrc2TrgMapping]
+Gen_[the sequence name in TDMSeqSrc2TrgMapping or the Catalog's Sequence name]

 Example: